Methodology Disclosure · Paper 02 of 4

 After Action's exerciseToFairScenarios() function converts exercise gaps into FAIR scenarios automatically:

-4.3 Severity multipliers [ASSUMPTION]
+4.3 Severity and industry multipliers [ASSUMPTION]

 medium: 1.0x (baseline)